JianXinyu/Data-Structure-and-Algorithms/sorting/Sorting.md

 $\lfloor a \rfloor$ 向下取整
 $\lceil a \rceil$ 向上取整

+any general sorting algorithm that uses only comparisons requires $N log N$ time in the worst case
 # Merge Sort
 - $O(N log N)$ worst-case running time, and the number of comparisons used is **nearly optimal**.
 -  a classic **divide-and-conquer recursive** algorithm.